tibersept/bluecollar/README.md

-## Work report generator for Google App Engine
+## Work report generator running on Google App Engine

 This project contains a basic implementation of a work report generator, utilizing functionality provided by the Google App Engine.
 However, this implementation most